-Remember though, is not the place should your dog need emergency dental care, and there will always be a wait.
+Remember though, it’s not the place to go should your dog need emergency dental care, and there will always be a wait.

 - Use their services at least once, for something like a routine exam, so you won’t be considered a new patient when it’s time for a dental and be put at the very back of the list.